+Bank Officer

-Bank Officer Claim Adjuster
+- Claim Adjuster

-†Computer Operations Supervisor
+- +Computer Operations Supervisor

-Director, Research and Development Employment Interviewer
+- Director, Research and Development Employment Interviewer

-Financial Planner
+- Financial Planner

-Hospital Administrator Import-Export Agent Management Trainee
+- Hospital Administrator Import-Export Agent

+- Management Trainee

-†Management Consultant
+- +Management Consultant

+- Office Manager

-Office Manager Stock Broker
+- Stock Broker

-Teacher, College
+- Teacher, College

+- Bachelor Degree or higher required

-†Bachelor Degree normally recommended
+- +Bachelor Degree normally recommended

-C Course Title Units
+Course Title Units

-В US 115 Human Relations in Business 3
+BUS 115 Human Relations in Business 3

-В US 120 Financial Accounting 4
+BUS 120 Financial Accounting 4

-В US 125 Business Law: Legal Environmen nt
+BUS 125 Business Law: Legal Environmen nt

 of Business 3

-В US 128 Business Communication 3
+BUS 128 Business Communication 3

-В US 155 Human Resources Management 3
+BUS 155 Human Resources Management 3

-В US 156 Principles of Management 3
+BUS 156 Principles of Management 3

-С OMM 122 Public Speaking 3
+COMM 122 Public Speaking 3

 22

-Select two o of the following:
+Select two of the following:

-BOT 123-125 Comprehensive Excel Levels I-III 3
+BOT 123-125 Comprehensive Excel Levels I-III З

 BUS 176 Computerized Accounting

 Applications 2

-CIS 105 Introduction to Computing 3
+CIS 105 Introduction to Computing 2

 CIS 110 Principles of Information Systems 4

-5-7
+4-7

+.

 BUS 110 Introduction to Business 3

 BUS 121 Managerial Accounting 4

 BUS 159ABCD Management Internship 3

 BUS 195 Personal Finance 3

 ECON 120 Principles of Macroeconomics 3

 3-4

-Total Required 30-33
+Total Required 29-33

 Plus General Education Require ements

 Students who complete only the major requirements above qualify for a Certificate in Management.
-An official request must be filed with the Admissions and Records Office prior to the deadline as stated in the Academic
+An official request must be filed with the Admissions and Records Office prior to the deadline as stated in the Academic Calendar.

-I. MATHEMATICS FOR TRANSFER (AS-T)

-This program is designed to prepare students for transfer to a California State University (CSU) with the intent of earning a B.S. degree in Mathematics.
+MATHEMATICS FOR TRANSFER (AS-T) 1 This program is designed to prepare students for transfer to a California State University (CSU) with the intent of earning a B.S. degree in Mathematics.
 Since jobs requiring mathematical skills such as data analysis, problem solving, pattern recognition, statistics, and probability are in high demand, the mathematics major may benefit both educationally and economically from developing and pursuing an interest in mathematics.
 Mathematical skills and statistical methods are employed regularly by researchers testing hypotheses, by workers applying quality control in manufacturing, and by informed citizens who must evaluate information from the media in tabular, graphical, and report form in order to reach solutions.
 This major offers a foundation in these necessary skills.
 The emphasis is to prepare students for transfer to a four-year institution and/or for career preparation in a vocational or professional field.